cstBipBop/MGSV-dictionary-generator/README.md

 Script location: main\decipher.lua

-Note: The first run of the script may fail due to anti-viruses scanning the exe.
-Just run it again if it crashes and it should no longer happen.
-In some cases it may happen more than once initially, just try again with the default settings until the problem resolves.
+Note: The first run of the script may fail, just try again with the default settings until the problem resolves.
+An assert has been added to instruct users on what to do with the crash message of 'Issues occured.
+Restart the script.'
 Error will produce something to the effect of:

  decipher.lua:357: attempt to concatenate field '?' (a nil value)